yachaka/local-modules-as-globals/README.md

 ## Usage

 1 .
-Make any local folder in your project global
+Make any local folder in your project global recursively
 ```js
 // At the top of myProject/server/index.js
 import makeItGlobal from 'local-modules-as-globals'